hgcl/clara-le/src/media/a-gentleman-in-moscow.md

 year: "2016"
 ---

-Weirdly wholesome, loved listening to the audiobook!
+Surprisingly wholesome, loved listening to the audiobook!